Get started if you have kids

 Can parents and guardians access their kids’ Library account?

 Yes.
 Parents and guardians can access their kids’ accounts to see when items are due, pay charges, pick up holds, manage notifications, and update contact information.
 Parents and guardians should make sure that materials are appropriate for their child’s age.
 When kids turn 13, we protect their privacy and will not allow parents or guardians access to their accounts.

 Parents and caregivers of minor borrowers may only check out items on their child’s card if:

 - The child is present, or

 - They present the child’s Library card, or

 - They enter the child’s Library card number and PIN using self-checkout

 We advise parents and caregivers to make a note of card numbers and PINs for their convenience.

-Can parents and guardians pay fines and fees for their kids?
+Can parents and guardians pay Library charges for their kids?

-Parents and guardians agree to pay any late fines associated with their juvenile child’s card when they co-sign their application and may pay fines on their kids’ accounts.
+Parents and guardians agree to pay any charges associated with their juvenile child’s card when they co-sign their application and may pay charges on their kids’ accounts.